fpinvidio/newsfeat/README.md

 Current search engines depend strictly on the user's query and don't take into account other variables such as user interests.
 A massive amount of news are created every day making it impossible for a human to process that much information in an adequate time.

-That's where Newsfeat comes in, a feature based News Recommendation Engine.
-Newsfeat suggests relevant news based on your specific interests or a set of important features at a specific time.
+That's where Newsfeat comes in.
+Newsfeat suggests relevant news based on your specific interests and also it also allows you to search its database in an efficient way.
 And for each recommended news presented it extracts phrases that answer the most important questions that describe the article’s event. **Who, What, When, Where, Why and How?**

 ### For who?